marcqualie/jekyll-test/_posts/new-file-3.md

-this is a new post!
+this is a new post!!